 “What if I was riding my motorcycle without a helmet?”

 Although you should always wear a helmet when riding a motorcycle, that does not negate the fact that you were involved in a collision which resulted in an injury.
 In Arizona, it is not against the law to ride a motorcycle without a helmet.
 However, it could be argued that you are partially at fault for your injuries because you did not take the necessary precautions to remain as safe as you possibly could.
-You will not be denied representation by Cantor Crane simply because you made such a decision.
+You will not be denied representation by Cantor Injury Lawyers simply because you made such a decision.
 Our accident lawyers will stand behind you 100 percent.

 “What if the other driver was uninsured?”

 In the unfortunate event the other driver does not have insurance, there is a particular feature called “Uninsured Motorist Coverage”.
 This specific type of insurance coverage allows you to draw from your own insurance company in order to cover the cost of damages and injuries that were sustained at the time of the accident.
 If you do not have this clause in your insurance policy, then you may have no other alternative than to sue the uninsured party in order to recover the money for damages.
-Since it can take an extended period of time to settle this type of claim, Cantor Crane has the expertise to speed up the process and help you receive the money you deserve.
+Since it can take an extended period of time to settle this type of claim, Cantor Injury Lawyers has the expertise to speed up the process and help you receive the money you deserve.

 Speak with an experienced Car Accident or Motorcycle Accident Attorney